fafonse/CSVault/Discreet Math/Removing Bad Choices.md

-Given a problem where theres a sequence of random characters, but one must be a certain option, how do you find the possible solutions?
+Given a problem where there's a sequence of random characters, but one must be a certain option, how do you find the possible solutions?

 > i.e given a 5 char string of ASCII characters, one must be an @ sign, how many possibilities are there?